Why I am running

 If we can rediscover just a small fraction of the indomitable spirit of our Founding Fathers, our great nation can continue to fulfill its promise – as the last great hope of mankind.

 The time is now!
 May God provide the guidance and may we have the courage to follow.

 After sixteen years in vocational ministry, Mark Walker followed a new calling and launched an improbable campaign for Congress.
 With no political pedigree, connections or capital; he built a grassroots campaign that centered on one simple idea: PEOPLE BEFORE POLITICS.

-Throughout a primary, a run-off and general election in 2014, Walker was tested, attacked and outspent; however, he ran a positive campaign, never returning fire.
+Throughout a primary, a run-off and general election in 2014, Walker was tested, attacked and outspent; however, he ran a positive campaign.
 Instead, he focused on the issues and gave voice to the frustrations many voters have with Washington’s business as usual.

 Before 2014, Walker served in various pastoral roles including executive and senior pastor positions.
 For six seasons, he produced and directed the annual Greensboro Christmas Spectacular attended by several thousand people each December.
 Walker also taught as a college lecturer on mentorship and administration at Liberty University.
 Along with international work, Rep. Walker worked in our nation’s larger inner cities hosting music and sports camps for underprivileged communities.